Model-agnostic search of gravitational wave echoes in LVK data: Results and Discussions

 \subsection{Postmerger search}

-For the postmerger search, we first perform a hybrid frequentist-Bayesian analysis by treating the log Bayes factor as a frequentist detection statistic.
-The significance of the observed Bayes factor is then assessed via its $p$-value with respect to the background distributions, i.e.
+For the postmerger search, we first select a data segment of duration $T$ that begins at a specified time after the peak strain of the main event (see Table~\ref{tab:parameterevent} for the exact start times).
+The start time is chosen so that the \ac{BH} \acp{QNM} in the early ringdown have damped sufficiently, while still being early enough to capture the dominant contribution of the long-lived \acp{QNM} of the \ac{UCO}.
+We then perform a hybrid frequentist-Bayesian analysis by treating the log Bayes factor as a frequentist detection statistic.
+The significance of the observed Bayes factor is then assessed via its $p$value with respect to the background distributions, i.e.

-Table~\ref{tab:p-value} lists the observed log Bayes factor and the corresponding $p$-values for the three events.
-The $p$-value for the shorter-duration GW150914 case analyzed with the old likelihood is consistent with our earlier search results, even though the present search explores a broader parameter space.
-The smallest $p$-value among all configurations, $\sim18\%$, also occurs for this case.
+Table~\ref{tab:p-value} lists the observed log Bayes factor and the corresponding $p$values for the three events.
+The $p$value for the shorter-duration GW150914 case analyzed with the old likelihood is consistent with our earlier search results, even though the present search explores a broader parameter space.
+The smallest $p$value among all configurations, $\sim18\%$, also occurs for this case.
 Overall, the search results for all three events are consistent with background distributions, and there is no clear evidence of the long-lived \acp{QNM} in the data.